 Bad posture

-Poor posture is a common problem that can affect both the function and appearance of the body.
-It often develops gradually and can lead to pain, stiffness and fatigue in muscles and joints.
-Understanding the causes and taking action in time is important to prevent long-term problems.
+Poor posture is a common problem that can affect both body function and appearance.
+It often develops gradually and can lead to pain, stiffness, and fatigue in muscles and joints.
+Understanding the causes and taking timely action is crucial to prevent long-term discomfort.

 Symptoms of poor posture